 Eurofound's EU PolicyWatch collates information on the responses of government and social partners to the COVID-19 crisis, the war in Ukraine, rising inflation, as well as gathering examples of company practices aimed at mitigating the social and economic impacts.

-The Corona crisis has pushed many people into (long-term) unemployment.
-Although the number of unemployed has decreased with opening steps in May 2021, there are still more persons unemployed than before the crisis.
-More than one third of the registered unemployed have been unemployed for more than 12 months (i.e. long-term unemployed).
+The COVID-19 crisis has pushed many people into (long-term) unemployment.
+Although the number of unemployed has decreased since the country began to reopen in May 2021, the rate of unemployment is still higher than it was before the crisis.
+More than one third of the registered unemployed people have been unemployed for more than 12 months (i.e. long-term unemployed).

 The programme includes integration assistance in the form of subsidies for wage and ancillary wage costs for the company, subsidised work training, counselling and support services as well as the possibility of non-profit labour leasing (temporary work agencies).
 Furthermore, employees can also take advantage of the combination wage assistance.